Adam’s picture

 “Yeah, we’re going to see the tree,” she continued.

 Wait a minute.
 I realized she was talking about somebody else entirely.
-It was a boy.
 I had forgotten his name, but not Jadzia.
 She remembered.

 Jadzia asked who the boy was.
-I read the words carved in the stone and told her that this was a memorial to a boy named Adam who had died in 1998.
-He had been a student at John and James.
+I read the words on the stone and told her that this was a memorial to a boy named Adam who died.
+He had been a student in Sts.
+John and James’ class of 1998.

 I explained to her that I didn’t know what happened to Adam, but that he had died and now he was in heaven with Father God.
 All of us are going to die someday, and we never know when God might want to bring us home, whether we’ll be young like Adam or very old.